-For students who have successfully completed an eligible UMA diploma program and are entering into a corresponding associate degree program, all credits for courses that are requirements for both the diploma and associate degree programs are accepted for transfer to the associate degree program.
+For students who have successfully completed an eligible UMA diploma program and are entering into a corresponding associate degree program, generally all credits for courses that are requirements for both the diploma and associate degree programs are accepted for transfer to the associate degree program, subject to the other provisions of this policy.

 When same or equivalent courses in one UMA program and their grades (same or equivalent courses) are accepted for transfer into another UMA program, the transferred credits and grades count in the calculation of SAP as both attempted and earned (if successfully completed), and affect CGPA, POP and MTF based upon the earned grade.
-Please see the Grade Identification and Related Impact on SAP Elements chart in the Satisfactory Academic Progress section of this catalog.
+Please see the Grade Identification and Related Impact on SAP Elements chart in the Satisfactory Academic Progress section of the UMA catalog.